 Programme Description

-The 2026 course on Human Rights – Imagining Planetary Legal Orders engages with whether the international legal order – an order between peoples, a legal order governing relations between states, and one that expanded to include humans as legal subjects – can tackle the climate and ecological crises without challenging its anthropocentric foundations.
-It asks whether expanding legal subjectivity to the non-human world is conceptually possible and whether such recognition is legally, politically and normatively desirable.
+The 2026 course on Human Rights will be dealing with Imagining Planetary Legal Orders.
+The international legal order emerged as an order between peoples.
+It then became a legal order that governed relations between states and expanded to include humans as legal subjects, recognizing the protection of human rights and investor rights.
+As a legal order centered on humans and states, can international law tackle the climate and ecological crises without challenging its anthropocentric foundations?
+Is the expansion of legal subjectivity towards the non-human world conceptually possible?
+Is such recognition legally, politically and normatively desirable?

-The course takes the ecological predicament seriously and asks whether international law can be enlisted to imagine planetary orders between humans and non-human entities.
-We will explore this by examining the international law tradition as an anthropocentric ordering project and scholarship that has imagined planetary futures beyond anthropocentrism.
+We will explore this question with two goals in mind: examining the international law tradition as an anthropocentric ordering project and examining legal scholarship that has imagined planetary futures beyond anthropocentrism.

 The course will combine lectures and interactive exercises.